 HBCU Legacy Bowl to be played next February in New Orleans

-NEW ORLEANS (AP) The Black College Football Hall of Fame has established the HBCU Legacy Bowl, a postseason all-star game that will showcase NFL draft-eligible players from historically Black colleges and universities.
+NEW ORLEANS — The Black College Football Hall of Fame has established the HBCU Legacy Bowl, a postseason all-star game that will showcase NFL draft-eligible players from historically Black colleges and universities.

 The game will take place on the Saturday after the Super Bowl next February at Yulman Stadium at Tulane University.